webrecorder/browsertrix-crawler/docs/docs/develop/dedupe.md

 the existing crawls, by rerunning the crawl 'commit' process for each existing crawl.

 The result is that all data related to removed crawls is purged, and the `removeCrawlSize` and `removeCrawls` counts are reset to 0.

+### Committing and Canceling

+The indexer entrypoint also includes options to commit or cancel a crawl, as explained above.
+These options, `--commitCrawlId <crawlid>` and `--cancelCrawlId <crawlid>` are useful when the crawler is controlled via k8s, e.g. with `--restartsOnError` set.

+When the `--restartsOnError` flag is set, it is expected that the commit/cancel operations will be run separately, and so they are not run as part of the crawl.
+Otherwise, they are attempted as part of the crawl (after WACZ upload or upon cancellation).

 ## Crawl Dependency Tracking in WACZ datapackage.json